Frequently Asked Questions

 The Co-Directors and academic support staff work with students and alumni on an individual basis to provide strong advising and support for professional school admissions and job applications.

-The CAM program offers career training workshops in our Career Development Workshop Series, based on student interest.
-The BGE Office of Career Strategy and Professional Development also offers workshops and career counseling.
+The BGE Office of Career Strategy and Professional Development also offers Career Development Programs, workshops, and career counseling.
 Students can also utilize the Cawley Career Education Center on the undergraduate campus.